NorthGlenwalker/ocownerhud/README.md

 Early Goals:
 ------------

-- Clean up orphaned code in the scripts.
+- Clean up orphaned code in the scripts. ---- Some clean up done.
 - Provide better commentary/documentation.
 - Arrange things to make it more easily for a broader spectrum of people with various skill levels to contribute to this project!